 The American Association for Cancer Research published the results from a decades-long study out of Norway and Sweden, which concluded that “women who start smoking as teenagers and continue to smoke for at least 20 years may increase their breast cancer risk.”
-And an editorial written in the Journal of Clinical Oncology highlighted the fact that as many as 20,000 women continue to smoke while receiving cancer treatment.
+Additional research found that as many as 20,000 women continue to smoke while receiving cancer treatment.
 The authors suggest that not only can smoking cessation prevent patients from going on to develop lung cancer, but it can also help to make cancer treatments more effective and lower the risk of mortality.

 Avoiding weight gain is a key to healthy aging, as a sedentary lifestyle can take its toll on the aging body, specifically in women.
-One of the best ways to prevent breast cancer is to commit to a regular exercise routine and watch what you eat.
+One of the best methods of breast cancer prevention is to commit to a regular exercise routine and watch what you eat.

-Believe it or not, there is actually a breast cancer diet that survivors are encouraged to follow.
-That same diet can help prevent breast cancer from popping up in the first place.
+Believe it or not, there is actually a breast cancer diet that survivors are encouraged to follow and that same diet can help prevent breast cancer from popping up in the first place.
 According to the Susan G. Komen Foundation, a healthy breast cancer diet includes eating more produce and less processed foods.
-They recommend over 2.5 cups of fresh fruits and vegetables everyday, 100% whole grains, limiting red meat or processed meat (such as deli meats or sausages), and limiting your intake of saturated and trans fats.
+They recommend over 2.5 cups of fresh fruits and vegetables every day, 100% whole grains, limiting red meat or processed meat (such as deli meats or sausages), and limiting your intake of saturated and trans fats.

-If you think that the breast cancer diet looks similar to a heart healthy diet, you are not wrong.
-Adding more fiber-rich foods to your diet, steering clear of low sodium and added sugars, and limiting your red meat or saturated fat intake are not only great ways to prevent breast cancer, but also to promote healthy aging overall.
+If you think that the breast cancer diet looks similar to a heart-healthy diet, you are not wrong.
+Adding more fiber-rich foods to your diet, steering clear of low sodium and added sugars, and limiting your red meat or saturated fat intake are not only great for breast cancer prevention, but also for promoting overall healthy aging

 According to the National Institutes of Health’s National Cancer Institute, there is evidence that alcohol functions as a human carcinogen.
 They also cite more than 100 studies that have examined a potential link between breast cancer and alcohol consumption, and “have consistently found an increased risk of breast cancer associated with increasing alcohol intake.”